 Serve sliced as open sandwiches, or toasted.
 Alternatively serve as an accompaniment to a meal, such as Spicy Sausage Bean Casserole.

 Best eaten within a day of making, this bread will keep for up to 4 days in a bread bin, which allows air to circulate.
-It is better not to keep this Easy Homemade Cottage Loaf in an airtight container as it may go mouldy very quickly.
+Do not to keep in an airtight container as it may go mouldy very quickly.

 To freeze, thoroughly cool, then double wrap in cling film.
 Keep in the freezer for no longer than a month.
 Defrost at room temperature and refresh by placing in a moderate oven for 10 minutes.